alikahwaji/nodejs/README.md

-Creating a read me file
+This repo is still (WIP) later the read me file will be updated